 After you have sent us an inquiry, had all your questions answered, and booked your package with us, we’ll send you an email with a basic timeline for your wedding.
 Within a few days after that, we’ll also send two emails.
 One email will include a link to our Client Portal, a collection of resources and wedding advice I have developed over the years, and a link to your personal Document Center.
 The Document Center hosts all your event information, contract(s), invoice(s) and questionnaire(s).
 I encourage my couples to create a special email folder for all the emails you might receive from us!

 The second email you’ll receive is a questionnaire you’ll complete to tell us your ceremony preferences.
 This is an important one!
 Depending on which package you’ve purchased, the questions will be different.
-We recommend that you complete the questionnaire as a couple, as soon as you can, and make the experience as enjoyable and stress-free as possible.
+We recommend that you complete the questionnaire as a couple, as soon as you can, and make the experience as enjoyable and east as possible.
 The more information you give me, the better I can select or create a ceremony for you.

 Once I review your questionnaire, I may send you some follow-up emails with tips if you have selected a specific theme or have told me you’d like to write your own vows.
 If you are having an elopement and are unsure about the location, I’ll also follow-up to narrow down choices and talk through the pros and cons of each.